ixtel/reds-web/README.md

 ## Documentation

 The [REDS.web Wiki](https://github.com/flowyapps/reds-web/wiki) contains details about the [node-setup](https://github.com/flowyapps/reds-web/wiki/REDS-node-setup) and [pod-setup](https://github.com/flowyapps/reds-web/wiki/REDS-pod-setup), the [client API](https://github.com/flowyapps/reds-web/wiki/Client-module-API) as well as other texts that help you to get started.
-All documents describing the REDS standard itself, are located in the [REDS.concept repository](https://github.com/flowyapps/reds-concept)  here on GitHub.

 ## Contact